Sony A7S vs A7R III

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More modern: Reflects 3 years and 6 months of technical progress since the A7S launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (14 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (18 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.